-The programme is taught by academic staff internationally renowned for their research work.
+The program is taught by academic staff internationally renowned for their research.
 Research in Classics at Leiden University is at the leading edge of the field.
-External lecturers are regularly invited to teach on specialised topics.
+External lecturers are regularly invited to teach on specialized topics.
 And, every semester, a number of national and international speakers - both well-known experts and promising young researchers – are invited to speak in the lecture series Forum Antiquum.
 You will also benefit from the collaboration of classicists from different Universities in the National Research School in Classics (OIKOS).

 Develop your skills and knowledge

-During the programme you will develop your skills and knowledge across the full range of traditional Classics topics, including Greek and Latin Literature, Linguistics, Rhetoric, Aesthetics, Ancient Philosophy, Ancient History, and Renaissance Latin; but the programme also introduces students to more innovative approaches to classical texts, including Cognitive Approaches and Digital Classics.
+You will develop your skills and knowledge across the full range of traditional Classics topics, including Greek and Latin Literature, Linguistics, Rhetoric, Aesthetics, Ancient Philosophy, Ancient History, and Renaissance Latin; but the program also introduces students to more innovative approaches to classical texts, including Cognitive Theory and Digital Classics.